rayaAssessment/calendarAssessment/README.md

  - We have implemented Redux thunk for state management, but you may use any state manager you are familiar with.
  - Show us your capabilities on CSS and styling, if possible.

  # Applicant Message - Running the Application Locally

+ # Libraries & APIs Used

+ - Libraries
+    - date-fns
+    - fontawesome

+- APIs
+    - visualcrossing: APIKEY - 338a7f382410b7d7d4712d3a0595966a

 Due to dependencies on certain legacy features in Node.js, this application may require a specific environment variable to be set when running on newer versions of Node.js.
 If you encounter any issues related to SSL or cryptographic functions, you may need to enable the OpenSSL legacy provider.
 (As was the case with me)